awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 ### Using VPC Endpoint Conditions in Policies with AWS KMS Permissions<a name="conditions-aws-vpce"></a>

 [AWS KMS supports Amazon Virtual Private Cloud \(Amazon VPC\) endpoints](kms-vpc-endpoint.md) that are powered by [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Introduction.html#what-is-privatelink)\.
 You can use the following [global condition keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#AvailableKeys) in IAM policies to allow or deny access to a particular VPC or VPC endpoint\.

-You can also use these condition keys in [AWS KMS key policies](kms-vpc-endpoint.md#vpce-policy) to restrict access to AWS KMS CMKs to requests from the VPC or VPC endpoint\.
+You can also use these global condition keys in [AWS KMS key policies](kms-vpc-endpoint.md#vpce-policy) to restrict access to AWS KMS CMKs to requests from the VPC or VPC endpoint\.
 + `aws:SourceVpc` limits access to requests from the specified VPC\.
 + `aws:SourceVpce` limits access to requests from the specified VPC endpoint\.